nikigawlik/trash_engine/README.md

 ## trash

-In the spirit of the engine there are no unit tests and insufficient documentation (jk I'll get around to these things it I promise!!)
+In the spirit of the engine there are no unit tests and insufficient documentation (But I will get around to these things, I promise!!)